ATaylor2003/exoplanet-app/README.md

     - `DELETE` - Delete all raw data stored in the redis database

 - `/planets`
-    - `GET` - Get a list of all planets within the redis database
+    - `GET` - Get a list of all planets within the redis database in json key format

 - `/planets/<planet_id>`
     - `GET` - Return the data associated with a given planet ID